kklabs/spot-jsbelib/README.md

 Beacon Array
 ------------

-When beacon changed event callback function called, it passed a beacon array as parameter.
+When beaconChanged event callback function is called, it passed a beacon array as parameter.

-beacon array contains json objects to preset the deteced beacon data:
+beacon array contains json objects to preset the detected beacon data:
 {id:<String>, name: <String>, px: <Number> }
-* id and name: using by Spot cloud service, or your own defination.
+* id and name: using by Spot cloud service, or your own definition.
 * px: based on Apple's iBeacon specification, proximity values indicate:
 	* 0 : Unknown (> 30 m )
     * 1 : Immediate (< 50 cm)